jbcurtin/quine/README.md

 ## Design

-`quine` was invented to allow engineers the ability to deploy clusters quickly and efficiently.
+`quine` was built to allow engineers the ability to deploy clusters quickly and efficiently.
 Expanding upon Red Green Blue Deployment, quine uses Babylonian Zodiacal Constellations[0] to create complete and secure deployments. `quine` deployes to Amazon Web Services, bypassing the need to learn AWS Cloud Formation. `quine` also builds and deploys docker containers to the EC2 instances that are created.

 ## Build Steps